subquery/subql/docs/create/graphql.md

 Example, an account can have multiple transfers, and each transfer has a source and destination account.

-This will establish a bidirectional relationship between two Accounts (from and to) through Transfer table.
+This will establish a bi-directional relationship between two Accounts (from and to) through Transfer table.

 ```graphql
 type Account @entity {